MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 #### **Parameters**
 - **options**: [*EntityQueryOptions*](EntityQueryOptions.md)

+  The query to perform the match against.

 #### **Returns** *boolean* - Returns true if the entity matches the criteria in the passed in EntityQueryOptions, otherwise it returns false.

 > [!WARNING]
 > This function can throw errors.
 >
-> Returns true if this entity matches the specified query criteria.
+> Throws if the query options are misconfigured.

 ::: moniker range="=minecraft-bedrock-experimental"
 ### **playAnimation**